Community Parks

 Martin Street Park

-This two-acre community sports park is used often by the Thorold Legion Minor Baseball for many of its games, but is also available for use when games are not scheduled.
-Reservations can be made at our online booking portal.
-In addition to the baseball diamond, a playground structure, monkey bars and a swing set are ready to welcome all for an afternoon of fun.
-Martin Street Park is bordered by Martin Street to the east and Queen Street to the west.
+Martin Street Park is a two-acre community sports park frequently used by the Thorold Legion Minor Baseball for games, and it’s also available for public use when games are not scheduled.
+Reservations can be made through the City’s online booking portal.
+In addition to the baseball diamond, the park features a playground structure, monkey bars, and a swing set, providing a perfect spot for an afternoon of fun.
+The park is bordered by Martin Street to the east and Queen Street to the west.

 McAdam Park and Splash Pad

-McAdam Park is a large, 10-acre community sports park located off of Ontario Street in Thorold South.
-A large pavilion at the park’s entrance provides plenty of shade on hot, sunny days.
-The splash pad, which operates from mid-June until the Labour Day weekend is a great place to cool off on a hot summer day.
-McAdam Park is also where you will find the City’s skate park, complete with ramps, rails and stairs.
-The City of Thorold strongly recommends that all skate park participants wear appropriate personal protective equipment while using the skate park.
+McAdam Park is a spacious 10-acre community sports park located off Ontario Street in Thorold South.
+A large pavilion at the park’s entrance provides ample shade on sunny days, making it a great spot to relax.
+The splash pad, operating from mid-June to Labour Day weekend, is perfect for cooling off during the summer.
+McAdam Park is also home to the City’s skate park, complete with ramps, rails, and stairs.
+The City of Thorold strongly recommends that all skate park participants wear appropriate personal protective equipment.

 McMillan Park #1

-McMillan Park #1 is the home of Thorold’s premiere ball diamond.
-This four-acre sports park is located at the corner of Carleton Street North and Regent Street.
-The lit baseball diamond is complete with washrooms and change rooms, a batting cage, dugouts for the teams and concession stand.
-The washrooms and concession stand are open when the park is booked for games and tournaments.
+McMillan Park #1 is home to Thorold’s premier baseball diamond and a key sports hub in the community.
+This four-acre park is located at the corner of Carleton Street North and Regent Street and features a fully lit baseball diamond complete with washrooms, change rooms, a batting cage, dugouts, and a concession stand.
+The washrooms and concession stand are open whenever the park is booked for games or tournaments.

 McMillan Park #2 and Splash Pad

-McMillan Park #2 is a two-acre sports park found to the north of McMillan Park #1.
-This park provides a large, open expanse of grass for sports practice or for children to run around.
-Benches surround the splash pad and are a great place to sit and have a snack or to hang your towel while you enjoy the cool water.
-A small parking lot is available at McMillan Park #2.
+McMillan Park #2 is a two-acre sports park located just north of McMillan Park #1.
+The park features a large, open grassy area, perfect for sports practice or for children to run and play.
+Benches surrounding the splash pad provide a convenient spot to relax, enjoy a snack, or hang your towel while cooling off in the water.
+A small parking lot is available on-site for visitors.

 Mel Swart - Lake Gibson Conservation Park and Thorold Indigenous Unity Garden

-The Mel Swart – Lake Gibson Conservation Park is a 29-acre, waterfront park located on the shores of Lake Gibson.
-The park can be found at the intersection of Beaverdams and DeCew Roads near the historic Beaverdams Village.
-This park is an outdoor recreationist’s dream.
-The boardwalk over the lake provides guests with a better vantage point to enjoy the view of the lake and shoreline.
-It was through the efforts of local residents and the City of Thorold that the park was officially opened in 2002.
-This park is an excellent example of re-naturalization that has encouraged the return of numerous indigenous species of birds and animals.
-The Mel Swart – Lake Gibson Conservation Park is part of the Niagara Greenbelt.
-There is plenty of parking to accommodate visitors of the park.
+The Mel Swart – Lake Gibson Conservation Park is a 29-acre waterfront park located on the shores of Lake Gibson, at the intersection of Beaverdams and DeCew Roads near historic Beaverdams Village.
+This scenic park is an outdoor enthusiast’s dream.
+A boardwalk over the lake offers visitors stunning views of the water and shoreline.
+Opened in 2002 thanks to the efforts of local residents and the City of Thorold, the park is a notable example of re-naturalization, encouraging the return of numerous indigenous bird and animal species.
+It is also part of the Niagara Greenbelt and offers ample parking for visitors.

-Featured within the park is the Thorold Indigenous Unity Garden.
-This garden was established in Spring of 2023 through a partnership of the One Thorold Truth and Reconciliation Committee with the City of Thorold, and is a visible symbol of a commitment to reconciliation with Indigenous peoples.
-The garden, which is shaped like a turtle, serves as an inclusive outdoor classroom where people from all nations can come together in peace and harmony to reflect, renew, celebrate, learn, and discover through ongoing Indigenous teachings, interactive workshops, activities, and presentations.
-Through time, this will help deepen a stronger understanding of Indigenous culture and tradition and their global contributions.
+The park is home to the Thorold Indigenous Unity Garden, established in spring 2023 through a partnership between the One Thorold Truth and Reconciliation Committee and the City of Thorold.
+Shaped like a turtle, the garden serves as an inclusive outdoor classroom where people from all nations can come together to reflect, learn, and celebrate Indigenous teachings and traditions.
+Through interactive workshops, activities, and presentations, the garden fosters a deeper understanding of Indigenous culture, heritage, and their global contributions.

 Memorial Park

-Memorial Park is a three-acre, passive park that has been designated under the Ontario Heritage Act.
-It is located behind the Ontario Paper Seniors’ Centre at the corner of Albert St. E. and Chapel St. S. This lovely park is filled with beautiful, mature trees and is the site of the City’s War Memorial.
-The Canadian Corps Route path ushers you in to the park from the sidewalk and leads you to the park benches surrounding the cenotaph.
+Memorial Park is a three-acre passive park designated under the Ontario Heritage Act, located behind the Ontario Paper Seniors’ Centre at the corner of Albert Street East and Chapel Street South.
+The park is filled with beautiful, mature trees and is home to the City’s War Memorial.
+The Canadian Corps Route pathway guides visitors from the sidewalk to the benches surrounding the cenotaph.

-The Royal Canadian Legion Branch 17 along with the Canadian Corps Unit 44, host Remembrance Day and Decoration Day ceremonies in this park each year.
-Residents are invited to honour our veterans, and all who served Canada during war, armed conflict and peace at each of these services.
-Details of the memorial services are available on the Community Events Calendar in the months of November and June.
+Each year, the Royal Canadian Legion Branch 17, together with Canadian Corps Unit 44, hosts Remembrance Day and Decoration Day ceremonies at the park.
+Residents are invited to honour veterans and all who served Canada during war, armed conflict, and peace.

 Port Robinson Park and Splash Pad

-The Port Robinson Park is a three-acre, community sports park located on Canby Street in Port Robinson.
-This park has it all; it features a baseball diamond with bleachers that is available for league play or drop-in use, a full-sized basketball court, a playground structure with a swing set.
-It also has a picnic table and a splash pad for the younger ones.
-There is plenty of parking available for those families making the trip out to the park.
+Port Robinson Park is a three-acre community sports park located on River Street in Port Robinson.
+The park offers a variety of recreational opportunities, including a baseball diamond with bleachers suitable for league play or drop-in use, a full-sized basketball court, a playground structure with a swing set, a picnic table, and a splash pad for younger children.
+Ample parking is available for families visiting the park.

 Richmond Street Park and Thorold Community Pool

-The Richmond Street Park is located by the Thorold Community Pool on Richmond Street.
-A pavilion houses three sets of picnic tables (one fully accessible) that provide a good view of the pool.
-The Richmond Street Park is perfectly located for families who want to spend an afternoon with the kids swimming in the outdoor pool followed by a picnic.
+Richmond Street Park is a four-acre community park located adjacent to the Thorold Community Pool on Richmond Street.
+A pavilion houses three sets of picnic tables, including one fully accessible table, offering a great view of the pool—perfect for families planning an afternoon of swimming followed by a picnic.

-A walking trail winds through the park and is dotted with benches, picnic tables and charcoal barbeques.
-Two, bocce courts are available for play, just bring your bocce ball set and have fun.
-If you stay long enough, the lights will come on and you can keep playing.
-This four-acre park has plenty of parking available for all.
+A walking trail winds through the park, dotted with benches, additional picnic tables, and charcoal barbeques.
+Two bocce courts are also available for play—just bring your own bocce ball set.
+The courts are lit in the evening, so the fun can continue after sunset.
+Plenty of parking is available for all visitors.

 South Confederation Park and Splash Pad

-South Confederation Park is a 10-acre, community park that is accessible from Confederation Avenue, Parkview Drive and by paths connecting to the park off of Tara Crescent and Flannery Lane.
-These paths connect directly to the paved walking path that encircles the park's perimeter.
+South Confederation Park is a 10-acre community park accessible from Confederation Avenue, Parkview Drive, and connecting paths from Tara Crescent and Flannery Lane.
+These paths link directly to the paved walking trail that encircles the park’s perimeter.

-The municipally operated tennis courts are located at South Confederation Park and are available for play on a first-come-first-served basis.
-A basketball court and open green space are also available for residents to enjoy.
-Two large, onsite parking lots are available off of Confederation Avenue and Parkview Drive making tournaments and special events easy to access for those beyond walking distance of the park.
-A washroom building is located in the centre of the park and is opened during scheduled league play and for community special events.
+Additional amenities include municipally operated tennis courts available on a first-come, first-served basis, a basketball court, and open green space for general recreation.
+Two large parking lots off Confederation Avenue and Parkview Drive make the park convenient for tournaments and special events.
+A washroom building is centrally located and opened during scheduled league play and community events.

 Sullivan Park

-Sullivan Park is a four-acre, neighbourhood sports park that is bordered by Colborne, Maitland, Elgin and Sydenham Streets.
-This park features a baseball diamond that is used regularly by Thorold Legion Minor Baseball for games, practices and tournaments.
-Lighting is available for evening games.
-The ball diamond has plenty of seating available for fans to watch the games and dugouts to house the players.
-A washroom facility is available and open for use during scheduled league play and is conveniently located in the same building as the concession stand.
+Sullivan Park is a four-acre neighbourhood sports park bordered by Colborne, Maitland, Elgin, and Sydenham Streets.
+The park features a baseball diamond regularly used by Thorold Legion Minor Baseball for games, practices, and tournaments.
+The diamond is equipped with lighting for evening games, dugouts for players, and ample seating for spectators.
+A washroom facility, conveniently located in the same building as the concession stand, is open during scheduled league play.

-Sullivan Park also has playground equipment, swing and monkey bars are accompanied by benches so parents can sit down to watch their children have fun.
-The pirate theme of the playground equipment is carried over to the splash pad where children can cool off in the water after playing in the park with their friends.
+For younger visitors, Sullivan Park offers playground equipment, swings, and monkey bars, accompanied by benches for parents to relax while watching their children play.
+The pirate-themed playground extends to the splash pad, where children can cool off after a fun-filled afternoon in the park.

 Van Stralen-Griffiths Dog Park